Dablakbandit/spotify-playlist-downloader-with-java-gui/README.md

 ###To install:
 Install nodejs (USE INSTALLER!!
 Install 64bit if you're on a 64bit system!!!) if you haven't already. ([NodeJS Downloads](https://nodejs.org/en/download/))
-Microsoft .NET Framework 4.6 if you haven't already. ([Download](https://www.microsoft.com/en-US/download/details.aspx?id=48130))

 Then download this repository ([HERE](https://github.com/dekiller82/spotify-playlist-downloader-with-windows-gui/archive/master.zip)) or use the button on github.

-Unpack the repository and run the .exe (source code can be found [here]( https://github.com/dekiller82/Spotify-Playlist-Downloader-GUI))
+Unpack the repository and run the .jar (source code included)

 ###First Time Setup (Only needs to be done right after downloading)